 usersapp containing the models and boilerplate code associated with user authentication.

 Some of the services may require environment variables.
-Rename the sample file env.example to .env and add the required variables.
+You can find the environment files for each service in the .envs directory and add the required variables.

 Follow the instructions to install the Docker Engine and the required Docker components - Engine, Machine, and Compose.